The Count of Monte Cristo

 The Count of Monte Cristo (Le Comte de Monte-Cristo) is an adventure novel by the French writer Alexandre Dumas.
 It was serialised from 1844 to 1846, then published in book form in 1846.
 It is one of his most popular works, along with The Three Musketeers (1844) and Man in the Iron Mask (1850).
 Like many of his novels, it was expanded from plot outlines suggested by his collaborating ghostwriter, Auguste Maquet.
 It is regarded as a classic of French and world literature.

 The novel is set in France, Italy, and islands in the Mediterranean Sea during the historical events of 1815–1839, the era of the Bourbon Restoration through the reign of Louis Philippe I. It begins on the day when Napoleon left his first island of exile, Elba, beginning the Hundred Days period of his return to power.
 The historical setting is fundamental to the narrative.
 The Count of Monte Cristo explores themes of hope, justice, vengeance, mercy and forgiveness.

-Edmond Dantès is a French nineteen-year-old first mate of a merchant ship.
-Arriving home from a voyage and set to marry his fiancée, Mercédès, he is falsely accused of treason.
-He is arrested and imprisoned without trial at the Château d'If, a grim island fortress off Marseille.
-A fellow prisoner, Abbé Faria, correctly deduces that Dantès's romantic rival Fernand Mondego, his envious crewmate Danglars and the double-dealing magistrate De Villefort are responsible for his imprisonment.
-Over the course of their long imprisonment, Faria educates the initially illiterate Dantès and, knowing himself close to death, inspires him to retrieve for himself a cache of treasure Faria had discovered.
-After Faria dies, Dantès escapes and finds the treasure.
-Posing as a member of nobility, he concocts the title Count of Monte Cristo.
-Fabulously wealthy, powerful and mysterious, he enters the world of Parisian high society in the 1830s focused on vengeance.
+It follows the life of Edmond Dantès, a young sailor who is falsely accused of treason, and imprisoned in the prison Château d’If.
+There, he meets Abbé Faria, who educates him and reveals the location of a hidden treasure on the island of Monte Cristo.
+After escaping, Dantès recovers the treasure, and transforms himself into a wealthy and enigmatic nobleman.

+Under the identity of the titular Count of Monte Cristo, he enters high society in Paris and begins a calculated plan of revenge against those who betrayed him, including Danglars, his former ship's supercargo; Fernand, the cousin and suitor of his fiancée; and Villefort, the crown prosecutor who ensures his imprisonment to protect his own career.
+In the end, he abandons complete devotion to revenge, seeks redemption, and departs with his former slave and lover Haydée, leaving others to confront the consequences of both their actions and his.

+The Count of Monte Cristo achieved widespread popularity upon its serialized publication in 1844, attracting large audiences across Europe who followed its installments with sustained interest and discussion.
+Contemporary accounts describe it as one of the most widely read works of its time.
+Its popularity has endured and is today viewed as a classic, with the novel remaining continuously in print and adapted into many films and television series.
+The work has also inspired later literature across genres, including historical fiction, science fiction, and modern retellings, and continues to be regarded as a significant and widely influential novel.